-Recommended as a one-year Distance Education Program, students attend three-day seminar weekends each month onsite at Wellington College in Winnipeg, supplemented by Wellington College's theoretical manuals and online Moodle component.
-This program provides the student with adequate knowledge and ability to perform relaxation massage.
-Completion of this level may also allow you to work in spas and beauty salons.
+In the Distance Education Program, students attend three-day seminar weekends each month onsite at Wellington College in Winnipeg, supplemented by Wellington College's theoretical manuals and online Moodle component.

 The Basic Remedial Massage course was designed for those who wish to study massage for their own interest or to perform massage for relaxation.
 Graduates of this program will have a basic understanding of anatomy, physiology, pathology and clinical skills andbe proficient at applying massage for relaxation purposes.
 Completion of this course does not make your massage services reimbursable by all insurance programs.

 Program Goals & Objectives - Year 2